Coriander Leaves Thokku Recipe | Kothamalli Thokku

 Method with Step by Step Pictures:

-- Remove the leaves and thin stem of the coriander leaves and measure it and clean it nicely
+- Remove the leaves and thin stem of the coriander leaves and measure it and clean it thoroughly.
+Chop the coriander leaves roughly and set aside.

-- Heat 1 teaspoon of oil, add tamarind, red chilli and saute it for couple of minutes.
-Then add the saute red chilli and tamarind in a mixer and grind it nicely
+- Heat 1 teaspoon of oil, add urad dal, fenugreek, red chilli and saute it for couple of minutes.

-- Then add washed coriander leaves and grind it to a smooth paste by adding only little water.
+- Grind it to a smooth paste by adding only little water.

 - Now Coriander Leaves Thokku (Kothamalli Thokku) is now ready to serve!